Biden, Republicans spar over impact of Dems’ economic plan

 “Look at the facts,” Biden said.
 “Pass it.
 Get it to my desk.
 Pass it for the American people.
 Pass it for businesses and workers.
 Pass it for America.”

 But GOP lawmakers have their own sets of numbers.
 They counter that the 15% minimum corporate tax included in the package would hit U.S. factories and middle-class workers.
-They say energy costs would increase, while innovations in health care would decline because of price caps on prescription drugs.
-They say IRS audits would affect hit more people.
+They say energy costs would increase.
+The number of approved prescription drugs coming onto market would decline because of price caps, according to a University of Chicago analysis.
+They say IRS audits would affect more people.

 “This bill will slam manufacturing,” Sen. Mike Crapo, R-Idaho, said Wednesday.
 “The bottom line here is this tax is dangerous for America.”